Active Flagship Research Projects

 Development of Advanced Membranes Water Purification Systems: Fabrication, Fouling Resistance, and System Configuration

-MIT Professors: John Lienhard, Karen Gleason, Greg Rutledge
+MIT Professors: John Lienhard V, Karen Gleason, and Gregory Rutledge

-The proposed research aims to develop advanced membranes with better permeability, fouling resistance, and excellent mechanical strength using novel fabrication methods that scale to large areas.
+This proposed research aims to develop advanced membranes with better permeability, fouling resistance, and excellent mechanical strength using novel fabrication methods that scale to large areas.
+To this end, we will be:

 - Examining the relationships between system operating conditions, membrane properties, and scaling and fouling processes on the membranes.